bjpbakker/quaidan/README.md

     python setup.py test

 in order to ensure that you didn't break an existing feature.
+Some of the tests need a running Apache with a `mod_proxy_balancer`.
+The file `setup_apache.sh` can be used to set up a well configured Apache server if you're using Ubuntu Linux.

+I strongly encourage you to use [Vagrant](http://www.vagrantup.com/).
+Qaidan provides a `Vagrantfile` that sets up a virtual machine with all prerequisites.
+You need three commands only to start the virtual machine and execute Quaidan's test suite.

+    vagrant up
+    vagrant ssh
+    python setup.py test